 Suzann Cromer: Well as a state lab, if they’re saying they can’t get it here until seven days after the crime really they’re only hurting themselves.
 We can’t dictate when they bring it to us, but we can dictate how timely we can turn it around.
 If they do bring it in within seven days of the crime.
-We’re going to get it entered and we’re going to get it correlated and we’re going to get their leads back to them as soon as possible.
-We are an assistance agency so we can’t tell them, no, sorry.
-It’s already 7 days old.
+We’re going to get it entered, we’re going to get it correlated, and we’re going to get their leads back to them as soon as possible.
+We are an assistance agency so we can’t tell them, “no, sorry.
+It’s already 7 days old”.
 What we do tell people is if you do have a backlog of stuff, the older cases are going to wait, the newer first.
 So that’s how we really approach that.

 Audience Question: I think this probably is for you as well Suzanne.
 How do you handle an appointment with an agency that has 50 or more cartridge casings for a single case?

 Suzann Cromer: What we do here – Most of us are firearms examiners that handle the NIBIN program.
-If we do have a large triage case coming in we get another Firearms examiner.
-First, we will separate them out by caliber so we can potentially have two different firearms examiner’s triaging and then one doing the entry.
-So if they tell us in advance that they’re going to have a large shooting coming in, we typically have more Personnel to help triage.
+If we do have a large triage case coming in we get another Firearms examiner to assist.
+First, we will separate them out by caliber so we can potentially have two different firearms examiner’s triaging and then one doing the entry/acquisition.
+So if they (an agency) tells us in advance that they’re going to have a large shooting coming in, we typically have more Personnel to help triage.

 Audience Question: Do analysts at SLED provide an operability test-fire report when test-firing other agencies firearms?